Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

 ## Ceph Image

-The Ceph image `ceph-image` is used by the utility storage nodes.
+The Ceph image Ceph image is used by the utility storage nodes.

-1. Decide which ceph-image is to be modified
+1. Decide which Ceph image is to be modified

    ```bash
    ncn-m# cray artifacts list ncn-images --format json | jq '.artifacts[] .Key' | grep ceph | grep squashfs